open-cogsci/osdoc/content/pages/publications.md

 Vadillo, M. A., & Garaizar, P. (2016).
 The effect of noise-induced variance on parameter recovery from reaction times. *BMC Bioinformatics*, *17*, 147. doi:10.1186/s12859-016-0993-x

+van Veen, S. C., Engelhard, I. M., & van den Hout, M. A. (2016).
+The effects of eye movements on emotional memories: using an objective measure of cognitive load. *European Journal of Psychotraumatology*. doi:10.3402/ejpt.v7.30122

 Whiting, W. L., & Murdock, K. K. (2016).
 Emerging adults’ sleep patterns and attentional capture: the pivotal role of consistency. *Cognitive Processing*. doi:10.1007/s10339-016-0754-9

 ### 2015